dfed/SafeDI/README.md

 ## Author

-SafeDI was created by [Dan Federman](https://github.com/dfed), the architect of Airbnb’s (closed source) Swift dependency injection system.
+SafeDI was created by [Dan Federman](https://github.com/dfed), the architect of Airbnb’s closed-source Swift dependency injection system.
 Following his tenure at Airbnb, Dan developed SafeDI to share a modern, compile-time-safe dependency injection solution with the Swift community.

 Dan has a proven track record of maintaining open-source libraries: he co-created [Valet](https://github.com/square/Valet) and has been maintaining the repo since its debut in 2015.